-The Sher teams are familiar with the most advanced fertility drugs, with our doctors and nurses working closely with our patients to help them understand the processes and desired results of drugs use to help with pregnancies.
+The Sher Fertility teams are familiar with the most advanced fertility drugs.
+Our doctors and nurses working closely with our patients to help them understand the processes and desired results of drugs use to help with pregnancies.
 Our nurses have created some of the most viewed videos on injection instructions, and we’re always there to help make sure your efforts using drugs is done effectively.

 Below are details on some commonly used drug therapies:

 Gonadotropin Releasing Hormone Agonists (GnRHa)

 How does the Gonadotropin Releasing Hormone Agonists (GnRHa) work?
 A GnRHa is a medication with a very similar in structure to the hormone called gonadotropin releasing hormone (GnRH).
 As such, its initial effect, for approximately 4-6 days, is to stimulate the pituitary gland to produce both LH and FSH.
 However, like a poorly made key that gets stuck in a lock after opening it, GnRHa ultimately blocks this site from further activity and inhibits the action of this hormone in the brain.
 This is referred to as “pituitary down-regulation” and the effect continues for as long as GnRHa therapy is maintained uninterrupted.
 Thus, the blood levels of LH and FSH which are initially raised with the initiation of GnRHa therapy are sustained well above normal for 4-6 days at which time the pituitary gland becomes depleted of FSH and LH stores leading to a profound fall in blood concentrations of these hormones.
 This is sustained as long as the administration of GnRHa is continued.
 The progressive decline in blood estrogen levels that accompanies the “down-regulatory process” precipitates the onset of menstruation within 2-4 days (i.e., 6 to 10 days following the commencement of GnRHa therapy).